 Statement of NeedCoronary Artery Disease (CAD) is a world epidemic affecting over 110 million people and resulting in over 8.9 million deaths.
 It makes up 15.9% of all death making it the most common cause of death in the world.
 In the United States 20% of those over 65 have CAD.
-Likewise, Peripheral Arterial Disease (PAD) affects 155 million people worldwide.
+Structural Heart Disease increases both morbidity and mortality in the elder population.
+Epidemiological studies have determined that one in eight people aged 75 or older have moderate or severe aortic stenosis and one in ten have moderate or severe mitral regurgitation.
+Similarly, Peripheral Arterial Disease (PAD) affects 155 million people worldwide.
 In 2015 it was responsible for over 52,500 deaths up from 16,000 deaths in 1990.
 It carries a greater than 20% risk of a cardiovascular event in 10 years and a 5-year mortality rate of 30%.
 This year the New York Coronary and Vascular Summit (NYCVS) has partnered with faculty from the section of interventional cardiology of Stony Brook School of Medicine and faculty from the section of interventional cardiology of the Icahn School of Medicine at the Mount Sinai Hospital.
 Guest faculty includes national and international thought leaders in the field of Interventional Cardiology, Vascular Surgery and Interventional Radiology.

 Conference Goals and OverviewThe primary focus of this course is to present a multidisciplinary approach to revascularization of patients with complex coronary and peripheral vascular disease.
 The critical role of percutaneous mechanical circulatory support devices (Impella, Impella RP, Pecutaneous Heart Pump, ECMO) in supporting complex interventions will be discussed.
 Various interventional devices such as orbital atherectomy (OA), rotational atherectomy, laser atherectomy, and their use in complex peripheral and coronary interventions will be emphasized.
 Technical issues regarding retrograde CTO techniques both in coronary & peripheral cases, unprotected left main disease, heavily calcified lesions, bifurcation lesions, total occlusions, thrombotic lesions, recurrent in-stent restenosis, carotid stenting, and pedal access for complex critical limb ischemia interventions will be discussed by the faculty using live case presentations as platforms using the live case format.
 Treatment of emerging problems, appropriateness of revascularization and evidence-based practice guidelines will be discussed while live cases are performed.
 Within the live case format, current topics will be presented to provide interventional cardiologists and vascular interventionalists with state-of-the-art information for managing patients as the dynamic field of interventional cardiology and endovascular intervention continues to evolve.

 Learning ObjectivesAfter attending this activity, participants will be able to:

 - Select the appropriate revascularization strategy in the treatment of unprotected left main disease.

-- Apply case selection and choose the appropriate interventional devises for PAD treatment.
+- Apply case selection and choose the appropriate interventional devices for CAD, Structural Heart Disease and PAD treatment.

 Intended AudienceThis activity is specifically designed for:

 - Interventional cardiologists who manage patients with complex coronary and vascular lesions for revascularization